Registration Process

 Coursework requirements for completing the Civil Engineering program are found on the UBC Academic Calendar.

-As an engineering student, you will register first using a Standard Timetable (STT).
-Each STT includes most of the core courses required for your program.
+As an engineering student, your course selection options are limited.
+Please make sure that you register for all core courses that are required for your program individually (see here).
 If you encounter any difficulties in registration in CIVL courses, please use this Course Registration Form or contact undergradsupport@civil.ubc.ca.
 All registration issues will be resolved in August before the term 1 starts and in December before term 2 starts.

-• Fourth-year: Complementary Studies Elective (3 credits), Technical Electives (15 credits)
+- Complementary Studies Elective (3 credits) and Fourth-Year Technical Electives (15 credits)

 Co-op Program

-Please be mindful of the required courses you will miss and during a co-op term and how missing certain pre- or co-requisite courses may extend the length of your degree.
+Please be mindful that the co-op program may extend the length of your degree.
 For more information about Engineering Co-op, please visit the APSC Co-op website.

 Course Substitutions